Skip to main content Skip to footer

 Country Heights Park

 Situated in the northwest corner of Mt.
-Vernon near Central Avenue, this park offers a quiet space with a playground and a basketball court.
+Vernon near Central Avenue, this park offers a quiet space with a playground and a basketball court—perfect for families and kids of all ages.

 Hope Park

-Found where 12th Street and 14th Street meet, Hope Park features an outdoor chess/checkers picnic table and a sculpture, adding a touch of creativity to this cozy neighborhood space.
+Found where 12th Street and 14th Street meet, Hope Park features an outdoor chess/checkers picnic table and a sculpture, adding a touch of creativity and community spirit to this cozy neighborhood space.

 Jamison Park